denisbvnt/youtube_video_understanding/README.md

-# 📺 YouTube Video Understanding
+# ▶️ YouTube Video Understanding

-**YouTube Video Understanding** is a Python-based application that enables users to interact with YouTube video content through a conversational interface.
+**YouTube Video Understanding** is a Python-based application that enables users to interact with YouTube video transcript content through a conversational interface.
 Utilizing **Streamlit** for the user interface and **Large Language Models (LLMs)** for natural language understanding, this tool allows for efficient querying and summarization of video content.

 ## 📁 Project Structure